 The project will investigate how art, together with technology, can be used for experiential transformation by addressing the visceral, personal experiences of the disaster through image and sound, while implying the disaster’s universal relevance as an almost-forgotten humanitarian crime against a future generation.

-Aberfan is a sponsored project of New York Foundation for the Arts (NYFA).
-Contributions are tax deductible.
-Please help us make this recording with your donation.
+Aberfan is a sponsored project of New York Foundation for the Arts (NYFA), a 501(c)(3), tax-exempt organization.
+Contributions are tax-deductible to the fullest extent of the law.